 If the tenant doesn’t pay the owed rent, the landlord can proceed by filing a Petition for Rent and Possession.
 They must file this petition specifically at the circuit court in the county where the real property is located.

 If the tenant is being evicted for non-compliance, the landlord should file an unlawful detainer action.
-The landlord is generally responsible for ensuring the tenant is properly served with the complaint and summons.
+The landlord is generally responsible for ensuring the tenant is adequately served with the complaint and summons.

 Step 3: Attend the hearing

 The landlord and tenant attend the hearing, and the court issues a judgment.
-If the decision is in favor of the landlord, the tenant has 10 days to appeal.
+If the decision favors the landlord, the tenant has ten days to appeal.
 After this time has elapsed, the landlord can apply for a writ of possession.
 Each county uses its own form for a writ of possession.
-This document gives the sheriff the legal authority to physically remove a tenant from the property.
+This document gives the sheriff the legal authority to remove a tenant from the property physically.

 Step 4: Contact the sheriff